xiaziyna/screen-pause/README.md

 ## Requirements

-- Python 3.10+
+- Python 3
-- XFCE (for the included hotkey setup script)
+- XFCE (at the moment this is designed to work only on my computer)

 ## Install